What are cookies?

 - com.silverpop.iMA.session (First-party) This cookie is installed by IBM Silverpop to track customer interactions on the site.
 Duration: 20 minutes

 - com.silverpop.iMA.session (First-party) This cookie is installed by IBM Silverpop to determine repeat visits.
 Duration: 20 minutes

 4. Targeting cookies or advertising cookies

-When you visit a Towergate website, we download a “cookie” to your computer.
+When you visit the Footman James website, we download a “cookie” to your computer.
 A cookie identifies your computer (by what is known as an IP address) to our server.

 Disabling session cookies will affect the performance and functionality of the website and disabling other cookies may also have an adverse impact on functionality.